michaelwro/MedianFilterCpp/README.md

 ## HOW TO COMPILE

-For your convenience, a makefile is included to compile to example code.
+For your convenience, a makefile is included to compile the example code.
 To compile and run the program using the makefile, run the command:

 ```
 $ make run